justinwaddy/TROP/README.md

 (output truncated)
 ```

-Cross-validation under `group(cell)`, i.e. LOOCV, performs poorly under block adoption relative to group(cell).
-Studying the heterogenous treatment effects from `group(cell)`, shows that the further a unit is from the onset of treatment, the larger (and more bias) the treatment effect.
-The issue is that LOOCV estimates placebo effects using control units whose donor units are adjacent to the placebo cell.
-CV minimises the criterion on this basis, and chooses lambdas which are large (`lambda_unit=2` and `lambda_time=4`).
-This is effectively a short-horizon for time weights.
-However, actual treated units within the block sit far from control units (i.e. up to 19 periods).
-As a result, the lambdas chosen using LOOCV result in a much higher ATT than resample.
+LOOCV under `group(cell)` performs poorly under block adoption relative to resample under group(time).
+Looking at the heterogenous treatment effects under `group(cell)`, we can see that units further from the onset of treatment have larger treatment effects.
+This is because LOOCV estimates placebo effects using control units which are surrounded by adjacent donor units.
+CV minimises the criterion on this basis, and chooses lambdas which are large (`lambda_unit=2` and `lambda_time=4`) which heavily weights nearby units.
+However, actual treated units in a block sit far from control units (i.e. up to 19 periods).
+Therefore, the lambdas chosen using LOOCV result in a much higher ATT than `cv(resample)`, because they give very little weight to the nearest control units.

 ### Staggered adoption